 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
-The latest radiograph audit had no percentages calculated to determine if the quality of the X-rays being taken were in line with nationally recognised guidance.
-We were told the audit process would be reviewed.
+They had clear records of the results of these audits and the resulting action plans and improvements.

-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

-The whole staff team had annual appraisals.
+The dental nursing team and practice manager had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

-Staff told us they completed 'highly recommended' training as per General Dental Council professional standards.
+Staff completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.
+The provider supported and encouraged staff to complete CPD.